Information Inequalities for Five Random Variables: The Minimal Set of Inequalities

 \begin{pseudocode}{Generating irreducible staircases } \State /\!/ compute the set of irreducible staircases incrementally \State set $\mathcal S_0=\{(0)\}$, where $(0)$ is the staircase with a single point at the origin. \If{$\mathcal S_n$ has been created for $n\ge 0$, } \ForEach{ $S\in \mathcal S_n$ } \If{$\len(S)<n$} \State copy $S$ to $\mathcal S_{n+1}$ \Else ~~~~/\!/ $\len(S)=n$ \If {$S$ is \emph{not} PNP-reducible with $(n+1,0)$,} \State copy $S$ to $\mathcal S_{n+1}$. \EndIf \State write $S$ as the column sequence $(c_0,\dots,c_n)$. \State add the staircase $(c_0\m+1,c_1\m+1,\dots,c_n\m+1,0)$ to $\mathcal S_{n+1}$. \State form the new staircase $S^*=(c_0,\dots,c_n,0)$. \If{$S^*$ is \emph{not} NPN-reducible with $(n+1,0)$, \emph{and} \\ \hbox{ } $S^*$ is \emph{not} PNP-reducible with $(n,1)$,} \State add $S^*$ to $\mathcal S_{n+1}$. \EndIf \EndIf \EndFor \EndIf \end{pseudocode}

-Based on Claim \ref{claim:cases}, the incremental algorithm, sketched as Code \ref{code:1}, generates all horizontal irreducible staircases.
+Based on Claim \ref{claim:cases}, the incremental algorithm, sketched as Algorithm \ref{code:1}, generates all horizontal irreducible staircases.
 The PNP- and NPN-irreducibility can be checked based on Lemma \ref{lemma:convex}.
 The last point $(i_3,j_3)$ is fixed, and the na\"ive implementation requires quadratic running time in $\len(S)$.
-With some simple bookkeeping it can be reduced to a backward scanning of the column sequence, resulting in linear running time.
+With some simple bookkeeping, it can be reduced to a backward scanning of the column sequence, resulting in linear running time.

-Using the algorithm we have computed the complete set of irreducible staircases up to $n=60$.
-The number of new staircases that remained irreducible in each subsequent generation matches the sequence A103116 in the Encyclopedia of Integer Sequences \cite{oeis}:
+Using the algorithm, we have computed the complete set of irreducible staircases up to $n=60$.
+Table \ref{table:extremal} lists, up to length $6$, the column sequences of those irreducible horizontal staircases that remained irreducible in each subsequent generation.
+The irreducible downward closed sets are these and their mirror images.
+Column sequences marked by a yellow background are the diagonals $D_n$.
+An example is the column sequence $2221100$ that defines the following downward closed set:

+while the corresponding triplet is $\<32,76,35\>$.
+For each length, the number of sequences in Table \ref{table:extremal} is